Qui-Gon held up his hand, stopping his padawan mid-stride.

 He walked to the near wall.
-There was a deep groove in the rock face that circled the whole chamber, and it was filled with a kind of cloth.
-Palmer touched the cloth with the tip of his lightsaber.
+There was a deep groove in the rock face, filled with cloth, that circled the chamber.
+Palmer touched it with his lightsaber.

-Almost instantly, the cloth began to burn, a low flame spreading in both directions until it made a full ring around the chamber.
-There was enough fire and light now to make out everything.
-The ceiling was transformed into a map of the galaxy, and the other five walls told a story in writing and pictograms.
+A low flame ignited, spreading in both directions to make a full ring around the chamber.
+It was enough light to see everything.
+The ceiling was transformed into a map of the galaxy.
+The other walls told a story in writing and pictograms.

-Obi-Wan picked up Palmer's beacon, using it for extra light as he scanned the rock face.
-He took a few steps so that he was at Quinn's side, and asked: "What do you make of it?"
+Obi-Wan grabbed Palmer's beacon, scanning the rock face.
+He took a few steps to Quinn's side.: "What do you make of it?"

 Obi-Wan looked at Palmer.
 "And you?
 Can you read all this?"

-The archaeologist chuckled beneath his breath.
-It was a dark, creepy sound.
+Under his breath, Palmer chuckled eerily.
 "That all you notice?
 Pictures and words?"
-He squinted his eyes and gestured around him.
+He squinted his eyes.
 "You don't hear the sound—the echo of people?"

 Julian frowned.
 "Are you talking about ghosts?"

 "There's no such thing," Palmer said.
 "Not like you think.
-Past and present—future—they aren't serparate things.
+Past and present—future—they aren't separate things.
 People invented time just to keep from hearing voices."

-Obi-Wan tucked down the ends of his beard before shining the beacon on a new area of the wall.
+Obi-Wan shined the beacon on a new area of the wall.
 There was an image of two priests standing before an altar.

-Julian cleared his throat, and said politely to Palmer: "For those of us who aren't…" He paused helplessly. "… in touch with the spirit world, why don't you just start there?"
+Julian cleared his throat.
+"For those of us who aren't…" He paused helplessly. "… in touch with the spirit world, why don't you just start there?"
 He gestured to the pictogram.

 Palmer took a few steps to the middle of the chamber.
-He glanced all around, as if to refamiliarize himself, then began in an even voice.
+He glanced all around, as if maybe he'd forgotten.

-Obi-Wan moved the beacon to a crude, disc-shaped craft.
+Obi-Wan moved the beacon to a disc-shaped craft.

 "Asking myself that right now," Landon mumbled.

 Obi-Wan shifted the light to another area.
-Beneath some writing he couldn't decipher, there were drawings of many species—Iridonians, Killiks, Columi, Humans—crawling out of swamps toward a humanoid figure holding out shackles.
+Beneath some writing he couldn't decipher, there were drawings of many species—Iridonians, Killiks, Columi, Humans—crawling out of swamps toward a humanoid figure holding up shackles.

 Julian squinted at the drawing, and his brain tumbled inelegantly toward an answer he didn't like.
 "Are you saying that we—all of us, the whole galaxy—are an experiment?
 We didn't develop naturally?"